chromonym/TheXXOs/README.md

 ## TheXXOs (Nick L)
-I am a student in Year 11 in South Australia, with an interest in videogames and coding.
+I am a student in Year 11 in South Australia, with an interest in videogames, coding, [geohashing](https://geohashing.site/), and [conlangs](https://conlang.org/).

 ...and I generally don't finish projects that I start lol